KnightsOfMagrathea/KOMDocs/warcraftlogs.md

+Lets click into the [“Healing Done” section](https://www.warcraftlogs.com/reports/tDvxKpm7n6aGyNgJ#fight=8&type=healing) and get a better look at these stats.
 This is where you can see your “parse” number.
 A parse is simply a [percentile rank](https://en.wikipedia.org/wiki/Percentile_rank) for the HPS or DPS you did for that fight.
 In other words, in this Zek’voz kill, Darcilynn healed `20,738.6`.
 Of all Zek’voz kills on record, that `20,738` is in better than 97% of other resto druids heals per seconds and better than 96% of resto druids of the same ilvl.

 This is usually where most people stop.
 Knowing where you fall on the bell curve and trying to get that number up is an admirable goal, but really the question becomes HOW do we get this number up.
 Luckily, Warcraft logs gives much much deeper details than just this number.
-Lets dig into [Darcilynn’s report](https://www.warcraftlogs.com/reports/tDvxKpm7n6aGyNgJ#fight=8&type=healing&source=23) on this fight.